peterchencc/peterchen.cc/content/projects/target-watch/target-watch.md

 projectName: "Target Watch"
 title: "TargetWatch - get updates on analyst projections to buy and sell stocks"
 date: "2020-10-27"
-description: "A web app designed for stock investor who can easily get updates from analyst ratings, current prices and organize your watch list."
+description: "A web app designed for stock investors to get a snapshot of analyst ratings, price targets, and current prices on their watch lists."
 tags:
   - React
   - JavaScript